-Contiki GE45 Billed as the Grand European Special – Concept tour – 14 Countries – 8 weeks We started out from the Park Hotel which was then, the Concept hotel base.
-35 then unknown travelers, comprising partners, friends and solo, boarded a bus that they would share for 60 odd days.
+Contiki GE45 2nd August 1982 Billed as the Grand European Special – Concept tour – 14 Countries – 8 weeks We started out from the Park Hotel which was then, the Concept hotel base.
+35 unknown travelers, comprising partners, friends and solo, boarded a bus that they would share for 60 odd days.
 It was simply the best of times.

 Day 1 to 3 London to Paris Memory fails me but we left on the morning of the 2nd August 1982 and bused down to Dover, across on the ferry and then boarded the Contiki Bus GE45 for our first of three nights in Paris.
 We are on a Concept Tour which means

 Usually we are in pre-erected tents waiting for us when we arrive

 A number of special stopovers in Chalets, Castles and boats